nhim175/shave-it/README.md

 # shave-it

-Let you choose and remove `node_modules` from selected local repos.
+Let you choose and move to trash `node_modules` from selected local repos.

 ## Motivation